 Water Catchment and storage: We have managed to install a borehole that has increased the provision of up to 50,000 liters of safe drinking water daily, to guests, staff and the local community.

 Enjoolata Awareness and Training Centre: This will be a culturally themed center, to showcase, protect and enhance Maasai culture and serve as a research center for threatened species, birds, plants, and wildlife.

-Despite the various achievements that we have undertaken to date we feel that there is more as a company we can do when it comes to making a positive impact, and in our first Annual Report we have an analysis to help us understand where our greatest impacts are being felt and where we want to move our positive impact to the next level.
+Despite the various achievements that we have undertaken to date we feel that there is more as a company we can do when it comes to making a positive impact, and in our second Annual Report we have an analysis to help us understand where our greatest impacts are being felt and where we want to move our positive impact to the next level.

 The key outcome of this report is a group-wide framework within which all our positive impact initiatives can be placed, measured and monitored.
 Ultimately, our goal is to create an in-depth and lasting impact for the community by engaging in projects that ensure positive development for the local Maasai people and it’s incredible nature & wildlife, the guest, and the organization.
 Our strong commitment, investment, and leadership steer us towards achieving sustainable development as we drive real change in the community and in Masai Mara as a whole.
 We endeavor to create an environment where guests have a better understanding of the world – and of themselves.